 Imagine you are a software developer who was tasked to develop an app for a cinema.
 The app should have an online reservation feature.
-Since you have no clue where to start, you decide to interview an employee who works in the ticket office and takes reservations by phone and in person.
-The picture shows a graphical recording of the employee's Domain Story.
+Since you have no clue where to start, you decide to interview a cashier.
+He works at the ticket counter and takes reservations by phone and in person.
+The picture shows a graphical recording of the cashier's Domain Story.
 To read the story, just follow the numbers:

-The customer asks the ticket seller for a reservation.
+The customer asks the cashier for a reservation.
 The cashier looks up the screen plan in the ticket system to find available seats. ... (you get the idea)

 To record Domain Stories, we need a vocabulary and pictograms that represent the vocabulary: